npovn/ChessNK/README.md

 # ChessNK
 A website for PTNK Chess Club.
-Created by The itHelp Project
+Created by The itHelp Project.
+1.5k